rachel170/tp/docs/DeveloperGuide.md

 identify and delete any `Flashcard` object with a `Tag` that marked it as a part of the deleted `Deck`.

-Furthermore, editing the name of a `Deck` required us to identify all `Flashcard` objects belonging to that `Deck` before editing it `Tag` to the new name of the `Deck` as well.
+Furthermore, editing the name of a `Deck` required us to identify all `Flashcard` objects belonging to that `Deck` before editing its `Tag` to the new name of the `Deck` as well.
 This was due to our implementation choice, as there was no direct composition between `Deck` and `Flashcard` in our current implementation design.

 Finally, as part of our **Review Statistics Feature**, we wanted to be able to save the data in the `Deck` class as well.